ShaneLucy/eslint-config-typescript/README.md

 ## Assumptions
 1. You have typescript installed
 1. You have a ```tsconfig.json``` in your project root
-1. You have a top level public directory for static assets
 1. You have installed a version of Node greater than 8
+1. You have installed npm version 7.x.x

 ## Installation
-*Note this will install eslint, prettier & @typescript-eslint/eslint-plugin*
+>If you aren't using npm version 7.x.x you will have to manually install these dependencies:
+> - eslint
+> - prettier
+> - @typescript-eslint/eslint-plugin
+>
+> Copy everything inside the peer dependencies object [here](https://github.com/ShaneLucy/eslint-config-typescript/blob/master/package.json) and paste it into your dev dependencies object.  *This will ensure you have the correct versions installed*

 Install with npm

 ```bash